 The Transport Systems and Logistics Laboratory developed a Logistics Masterplan for the Wuhan Logistics Cluster (WLC), commissioned by China’s National Development and Reform Commission on behalf of the Wuhan Province.
 The TSL team was led by Dr Panagiotis Angeloudis, who was joined in the study by Dr Simon Hu, Dr Konstantinos Zavitsas and Dr Khalid Bichou.

-- Strengthen core strengths in view of competitive and industry challenges,
+- Strengthen core strengths given competitive and industry challenges,

 - Facilitate opportunities for cooperation and collaboration between existing and future cluster participants and;